-Introduction to Teaching Online Using the QLT Instrument: This course is an introduction to the pedagogies and strategies of successfully teaching in blended-online formats, weaving the 10 sections of the CSU QLT instrument throughout.
+Introduction to Teaching Online Using the QLT Instrument (Q1): This course is an introduction to the pedagogies and strategies of successfully teaching in blended-online formats, weaving the 10 sections of the CSU QLT instrument throughout.
 This course is intended for anyone who is interested in and/or plans to teach a blended or online course.
 Participants can expect to engage in helpful discussions with their peers from other CSUs and share best practices for creating quality blended-online courses that align with their student learning outcomes.
 Sample syllabus subject to change.

 Reviewing Courses Using the QLT Instrument (Q2): For those with prior knowledge of and practice with the QLT instrument.
 This course provides an in-depth experience with the QLT instrument and how to use objective-based examples to support reviewing and informing blended-online courses.
 Participants will engage in hands-on experiences using the QLT objectives to rate elements of a sample course, learning how to write helpful recommendations, and discussing examples of setting up a peer-review process on their campus.
 This session is for those looking to use the instrument for a self- and/or peer-review.
 Sample syllabus subject to change.

-Applying the QM Rubric: An overview of Quality Matters rubric and annotations, the research underlying the QM rubric, and the peer-review process for evaluating the quality of online course design.
+Applying the QM Rubric (APPQMR): An overview of Quality Matters rubric and annotations, the research underlying the QM rubric, and the peer-review process for evaluating the quality of online course design.
 Participants will engage in hands-on experiences applying the QM standards to a sample course, writing helpful recommendations, and ensuring alignment between course level objectives, module level objectives, assessments, materials, activities, and tools.
 Sample syllabus and checklist of activities.

-Improving Your Online Course: Explores the QM Rubric and provides a framework to improve the quality of online and blended courses.
+Improving Your Online Course (IYOC): Explores the QM Rubric and provides a framework to improve the quality of existing online and blended courses.
 Participants use the QM Rubric to review their own courses and develop a course improvement plan.
-The content is based on the 21 “essential” standards of the QM Rubric.
-Participants come away with a plan for course improvement, so enrolling in the workshop with an online or blended course is required prior to registration.
+The content is based on the 23 “essential” standards of the QM Rubric.
+Participants come away with a plan for course improvement.
+Therefore, having a predeveloped online or blended course is required prior to registration.
 Sample syllabus and checklist of activities.